U.S. Customs and Border Protection has arrived in Charlotte.

 Nick de la Canal, WFAE host and reporter

-JD Mazuera Arias, Charlotte City Council member-elect representing District 5
+JD Mazuera Arias, Charlotte city council member-elect representing District 5

-Stefanía Arteaga, co-director of Carolina Migrant Network
+Stefanía Arteaga, co-director of the Carolina Migrant Network